Truck overturns, spills nearly 4 tons of slime eels on Oregon Coast highway

-DEPOE BAY, Ore. – A truck full of slime eels overturned on an Oregon highway Thursday afternoon, covering cars and the roadway with the slippery, slimy creatures.
+DEPOE BAY, Ore. – A truck full of slime eels overturned on Highway 101 Thursday afternoon, covering cars and the roadway with the slippery, slimy creatures.

-The crash shut down the highway south of Depoe Bay, at around noon.
+The crash shut down the highway at milepost 131, south of Depoe Bay, at around noon.
 The highway was reopened at 4 p.m.

 The semi-truck was heading northbound when a flagger stopped traffic for construction work, but the driver was not able to stop the truck and it overturned, according to Oregon State Police.